 Guided Read

-In KS1 children each child has two guided reading sessions per week; once with a teacher and once with an LSO.
+In KS1 children each child has two guided reading sessions per week; once with a teacher or once with an LSO.
 In KS2, children have at least 1 session.
 This gives the opportunity for the teacher to regularly assess the reading ability of each child in their class and choose appropriate texts for their reading age.
 This is where children are taught to develop their decoding, fluency and comprehension skills.
 There is also opportunity to address gaps in learning, develop phonological awareness, spelling rules and common exception words.

 Phonics, Spelling and Early Reading